The #USvsHate Process

 More Details

-- Are there deeper issues of bias, fairness or justice in your school or community that you wish your class would explore more?
+- Are there deeper issues of bias, fairness or justice in your school, community, or country that you wish your class would explore more?
 What are they?

 - DETERMINE YOUR OWN NEEDS.
-What skills and knowledge can you build before leading students through this project?
-Check out our PD resources!
+What skills and knowledge can you build before leading students through the #USvsHate process?
+Check out our PD resources!, and dialogue tips and tools!
+For community, consider joining the #Schooltalking Facebook group and following our partner organizations.

 - BUILD A COALITION.
 Consider how you can include colleagues, administrators, district staff, and families before you begin your project.
+Remind them: #USvsHate’s goal is to unite school communities in learning about our diverse society and each other, and to make public messages saying everyone is part of “us.”
 You may want to share this site with collaborators before you begin, and discuss student answers to the questions above.

 Less Details